emilybache/GildedRose-Refactoring-Kata/CONTRIBUTING.md

 program, that simulates update_quality over a number of days, should go in `program` or `texttest_fixture`.
 If you can define a default for the number of days in the simulation please choose two days.

+A single sub-directory per language is not enforced.
+A language may have more than one popular unit testing framework.
+In that case, please add `{language}-{framework}/` and maintain separation between the projects.
+In other words, all the components requested should exist in both sub-directories.
+Re-using code between the directories would be confusing for those looking for a starting point.